EricBoittier/PyDCM-1/README.md

 - Fit FMDCM model to a reference MDCM model to account the ESP deviation at conformational changes.
 - Use the better performance of Fortran code via f2py for time critical steps.

+## Requirements
+- Python 3.x
+- Numpy
+- Scipy
+- ASE

+## Installation

+To compile the fortran code of the mdcm module, go to pydcm via terminal and run\

+python -m numpy.f2py -c -m mdcm mdcm.F90 --debug-capi \

+The suffix --debug-capi is for debugging purpose and could be omitted.